lvh/lvh.github.io/posts/secure-key-derivation-performance.rst

   ~100x (one-pass).
 - Multipass is only about 7% slower than one-pass for BLAKE2, but the difference is almost 20% for HMAC-SHA256.

+This is somewhat to be expected; keep in mind that the HKDF implementation is pure Python, whereas the BLAKE2 implementation is a tiny C wrapper around some Python.

+I'd run them on PyPy to get the difference down, but it appears pyblake2 doesn't work on PyPy.

 .. _HKDF: http://tools.ietf.org/html/rfc5869
 .. _`HKDF-style info parameter`: http://tools.ietf.org/html/rfc5869#section-3.2